ghc/ghc/docs/users_guide/glasgow_exts.rst

 using fully-fledged tuples.
 When an unboxed tuple is returned, the components are put directly into registers or on the stack; the unboxed tuple itself does not have a composite representation.
-Many of the primitive operations listed in ``primops.txt.pp`` return unboxed tuples.
+Many of the primitive operations listed in ``primops.txt`` return unboxed tuples.
 In particular, the ``IO`` and ``ST`` monads use unboxed tuples to avoid unnecessary allocation during sequences of operations.